Exploring Project Row Houses — the artist community that helped save Black history from being erased.

 Shotgun houses are narrow buildings (usually no more than four metres wide) with rooms arranged one behind the other and a door at each end.
-They are believed to have gotten their name from the idea that if a bullet shot from the front door, it would pass through each room of the house and exit through the back door without hitting anything.
+They are believed to have acquired their name from the idea that, if a bullet shot from the front door, it would pass through each room of the house and exit through the back door without hitting anything.
 Shotguns were the most popular style of house in the Southern United States from the end of the American Civil War through the 1920s.

 The artists saved the shotguns from being destroyed, as preserving these buildings meant preserving Black history and culture.
-Where others saw poverty, the artists believed in the potential to form a community based around creativity.
+Where others saw poverty, the artists believed in the potential to form a community-based around creativity.
 Project Row Houses was established in one of Houston’s oldest African-American neighbourhoods, with the intention of exploring how art could be a resource to a community and catalyst for social transformation.

-Nearly three decades on, and the Houses continue to welcome marginalised groups to create and present their art.
+Nearly three decades on, and the houses continue to welcome marginalised groups to create and present their art.
 The ethos of Project Row Houses is to support these people and their ideas, so that they may be provided with the tools and capacity to then do the same for others.
-It stems from Joseph Beuys’ concept of art as “social sculpture,” the idea that art is about its potential to transform society.
+It stems from Joseph Beuys’ concept of art as “social sculpture”, the idea that art is about its potential to transform society.

 The work of Project Row Houses has allowed for representation to exist in a world of cultural arts institutions whose systems inherently lack opportunities for people who are not white men.
-By highlighting the importance of community, the Houses do away with the idea of the “genius artist” as a god-like figure and counteract the ideas of art as inaccessible.
+By highlighting the importance of community, the houses do away with the idea of the “genius artist” as a god-like figure and counteract the ideas of art as inaccessible.

 INDEX’s round up of art and culture events on the New Zealand calendar.